top of page

 The village green - B’s work-out routine involves 10 woollen cricket jumpers and a greatcoat

-B: Three more laps my dear Pigot (puffs) - then a bath, I'd imagine - have Becher stand at the wicket and I shall return presently (puffs)
+B: Three more laps, my dear Pigot (puffs) - then a bath, I’d imagine (puffs) - have Reverend Becher stand at the wicket and I shall return presently (puffs)

-Boatswain and Elizabeth wander onto the green - Boatswain leaps on B
+Elizabeth chases a rogue Boatswain onto the green - the hound leaps on B

-B: Boatswain, you rogue!
-You have repented and apologised to Mrs. Pigot - have you not, my most excellent of friends? -(ruffles ears) Stop eating that cat!! (rat scampers away) - oh, it was a rat - oons, that can't bode well
+B: Boatswain, you rascal! (ruffles ears) You have repented and apologised to Mrs. Pigot - have you not, my most excellent of friends?
+(Boatswain is distracted) Stop gnawing that cat!! (rat scampers away) - Oh, it was a rat! - oons, that can’t bode well

 E: Are you aware, Byron, that your little green volume of poesy is causing much subterfuge and to-ing and fro-ing from Ridges the booksellers

-B: Yes?
-By whom - boneless bards and venomous reviewers?
+B: Bah!
+By whom? - boneless bards and venomous reviewers?
 Reverend Becher?

-P: Ah no!
-By the veiled virgins of this parish! - 'twould seem the Infant Lord Byron is now a person of fame and renown
+P: In sooth, no, my lord! ‘tis the veiled virgins of this parish! - it would seem the Infant Lord Byron is now a person of fame and renown

-B: 'Twould appear so (breezily) - it is in every bookstore in the Capital, though Duchesses do not feel the same need for anonymity
+B: Aye, ‘twould appear so (breezily) - it is in every bookstore in the Capital, though Duchesses do not feel the same need for anonymity

 JP: Byron! (taps his face) - Byron!